Which of the following is the fastest growing, most affluent subculture in the United States?

 a. personality.

-b. a reference group.
+b. a role.

 Changing people's attitudes toward a firm and its marketing program is